Kyle Lowry NBA Preview vs. the Pacers

 Kyle Lowry Insights vs. the Pacers

-- Defensively, the Pacers are 29th in the league, giving up 124.8 points per game.
+- The Pacers allow 125.8 points per contest, worst in the league.

-- On the boards, the Pacers are 10th in the NBA, conceding 43.6 rebounds per contest.
+- Allowing 43.8 rebounds per game, the Pacers are the 11th-ranked squad in the league.

-- The Pacers are the eighth-ranked team in the league, giving up 24.7 assists per game.
+- In terms of assists, the Pacers have given up 24.7 per game, sixth in the NBA.

-- Looking at 3-pointers, the Pacers are No. 1 in the league, conceding 10 makes per game.
+- The Pacers are the best team in the NBA at allowing threes, conceding 9.9 made 3-pointers per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!